kjs452/KennysOpenDSKY/README.md

 ## Acknowledgments
 This is an original implementation of code needed to drive the Open DSKY hardware.
-However, I derived many routines from these sources:
+However, I derived many ideas and code from these sources:

 + **S&T Geotronics** James Sanderson and Marc Tessier for creating the Open DSKY kit. <http://www.stgeotronics.com>